Generalized prolate spheroidal functions: algorithms and analysis: Quadratures for band-limited functions

 for all $N \leq K_2$ and for all $\ell \in \{1,2,...,h(N,p)\}$.
 Then it follows immediately from Remark \ref{2820} and Remark \ref{1560} that

 will be exponentially small for large enough $n,m$.
 Lemma \ref{1520} shows that quadrature (\ref{2840}) will also accurately integrate functions of the form

-where $\sigma$ is in $L^2(B)$. \end{observation} \begin{remark} A Chebyshev quadrature of the form (\ref{2500}) can be generated by first computing the $n$ roots of $\Phi_{0,n}$ (see Section \ref{secroots}) and then solving the $n \times n$ linear system of equations
+where $\sigma$ is in $L^2(B)$. \end{observation} \begin{remark} A generalized Chebyshev quadrature of the form (\ref{2500}) can be generated by first computing the $n$ roots of $\Phi_{0,n}$ (see Section \ref{secroots}) and then solving for $w_1,...,w_n$ the $n \times n$ linear system of equations

-for $w_1,...,w_n$ where $r_1,...,r_n$ are the $n$ roots of $\Phi_{0,n}$.
-Section \ref{secgaussquad} contains a description of an algorithm for generating Gaussian quadratures for GPSFs. \end{remark}
+for $k_0, ..., k_{n-1}$ and $r_1,...,r_n$ are the $n$ roots of $\Phi_{0,n}$.
+Linear system \eqref{trans_vander} is the transpose of a Vandermonde system.
+If the functions $\Phi_{0, k}$ were polynomials of degree $k$, then this procedure would construct a Gaussian quadrature, not a Chebyshev quadrature.
+However, the construction of Gaussian quadratures with this method relies on Euclid’s division algorithm for polynomials, which does not hold for the functions $\Phi_{0, 0},...,\Phi_{0, k-1}$.
+Section \ref{secgaussquad} contains a description of an algorithm for generating generalized Gaussian quadratures for GPSFs.

+\end{remark} \begin{remark} The tensor product quadrature rule \eqref{2840} uses in a higher concentration of nodes near the origin than near the unit sphere.
+An alternative procedure could achieve no loss of accuracy while using fewer nodes in the angular direction for smaller radial components.
+This strategy is used in \cite{yoel} for the $p = 0$ GPSFs.
+Such a procedure could be implemented using, for example, methods similar to those in \cite{bremer2010}. \end{remark}